landac/landac/README.md

 <h1>About Me</h1>

 - 🎓: I'm a Mathematician by education.
-- 🔭: I’m currently working as a Product Manager and Data Scientist, integrating ML algorithms to ongoing dev.
+- 🔭: I'm currently working as a Product Manager and Data Scientist, integrating ML algorithms to ongoing dev.
-- 🌱: I’m currently learning to use AWS SageMaker for cloud model deployment. 🧠💻🤖
+- 🌱: I'm currently learning to use AWS SageMaker for cloud model deployment. 🧠💻🤖
 - 💬: Ask me about Data Analysis, Visualization and Machine Learning algorithms. 📊📈
+- 📄: I'm currently open for a new job opportunity, this is [my resume]([https://read.cv/0xabdulkhalid](https://www.linkedin.com/in/landac/overlay/1635523086810/single-media-viewer/?type=DOCUMENT&profileId=ACoAAC0cyj0BO2uDfSUrIfcJfDemHNKGtgB5QDo)).
+I'm also open for any feedback or suggestions!
 - ⚡: In my free time, I enjoy dancing, singing, and playing some guitar or piano.

 <Br>
 <h1>📬 Get in Touch </h1>